 All the wildlife and wilderness leaves little foothold for people in this sparsely populated country.
 Gaborone, the capital, houses around ten percent of the total population and is growing quickly, with blossoming attractions of its own.
 Botswana promises the ultimate safari adventure, and visitors can be sure of the trip of a lifetime.

 Visitors can choose to experience Botswana's incredible wildlife and scenery in many ways, from self-drive four-wheel-drive journeys to chartered five-star safari packages.

-Botswana's north east corner houses the border town of Kasane, the meeting point with Zambia, Namibia and Zimbabwe.
-Head across the border to see Victoria Falls, one of the seven natural wonders of the world.
+Botswana's northeast corner houses the border town of Kasane, the meeting point with Zambia, Namibia and Zimbabwe.
+Travellers can head across the border to see Victoria Falls, one of the seven natural wonders of the world.
 A scenic flight over the falls is an unforgettable experience.
-North west is home to the Tsodilo Hills, a spectacular example of ancient rock art and a UNESCO World Heritage site.
+Northwest is home to the Tsodilo Hills, a spectacular example of ancient rock art and a UNESCO World Heritage site.

 For those seeking some peace and quiet, the vast expanse of the Kalahari Desert awaits.
 The Central Kalahari Game Reserve is one of the largest reserves in Africa, roughly the size of Denmark.
 Here, visitors can encounter iconic black-maned lions, camp in Deception Valley to see the rare brown hyena, and go for guided walks with the indigenous San hunter-gatherers.
 Right in the south, the Kgalagadi Transfrontier National Park is home to huge red sand dunes and large migratory herds.
 Visitors will encounter few other tourists down here in the raw heart of Africa.